Witness tampering at Jan. 6 hearing? Cheney raises prospect

 Another message described by the committee involved a witness who was contacted by a person purporting to pass along a message from someone “who wants me to let you know he’s thinking about you.
 He knows you’re loyal and you’re going to do the right thing when you go in for your deposition.”

-None of the people were identified by the committee, but some media reports identified the person who got the message as Cassidy Hutchinson, an aide to former Trump chief of staff Mark Meadows.
+None of the people were identified by the committee, but some media reports identified the person who got such a message as Cassidy Hutchinson, an aide to former Trump chief of staff Mark Meadows.

-The principal statute governing witness tampering applies to federal proceedings, whether congressional, executive or judicial.
-A separate statute makes it a crime to intentionally obstruct a congressional proceeding.
+The principal statute governing witness tampering applies to federal proceedings, whether congressional, executive or judicial, and prosecutors must generally establish that the offender knowingly sought to influence, delay or prevent a witness’s testimony.
+A separate statute makes it a crime to intentionally obstruct a pending congressional proceeding.

-Generally, prosecutors must establish that an official proceeding, such as a congressional hearing, was underway, that there was an intent to influence a witness’s testimony, and that the intent was designed to obscure the truth.

-Longtime Trump confidant Roger Stone was indicted, then convicted, of witness tampering charges that accused him of urging a witness in a congressional investigation to do a “Frank Petangeli” — a reference to a character in “The Godfather: Part II” who lies to lawmakers.
-Trump’s campaign chairman, Paul Manafort, also faced charges that he sought to influence witness testimony.
+Longtime Trump confidant Roger Stone was indicted, then convicted, of witness tampering charges that accused him of urging a witness in a congressional investigation to do a “Frank Pentangeli” — a reference to a character in “The Godfather: Part II” who lies to lawmakers.
+Trump’s campaign chairman, Paul Manafort, also faced accusations that he sought to tamper with witness testimony.

-At the time, Trump’s business, the Trump Organization, was paying Cohen’s legal fees, but Cohen has said that that stopped after he began cooperating with Mueller’s investigation.
+At the time, Trump’s business, the Trump Organization, was paying Cohen’s legal fees, but Cohen has said that stopped after he began discussing with family and friends that he was considering cooperating with Mueller’s investigation.

 The Jan.
 6 committee is also exploring payments and fees from Trump that have gone to people who have been asked to appear before the panel.

 That includes a $50,000 payment to a law firm where one of Steve Bannon’s lawyers is a partner.
-Bannon is facing trial next week on charges of defying the 1/6 committee’s subpoena.
+Bannon, a former White House strategist and Trump ally, is facing trial next week on charges of defying the Jan.
+6 committee’s subpoena.
 His lawyer, M. Evan Corcoran, did not return an email seeking comment.

 Separately, the committee has noted that Trump’s political action committee has made a $1 million charitable contribution to a foundation, the Conservative Partnership Institute, where Meadows is a senior partner.
 That contribution was made in July 2021, months before Meadows had halted his cooperation with the committee.
 A lawyer for Meadows declined to comment Wednesday.